jnthorp/jnthorp.github.io/content/authors/admin/_index.md

       institution: Columbia University
       year: May 2024
     - course: |2-
-        BA in Philosophy of Cognitive Neuroscience
-        BA in Music Performance
+        BA in Philosophy of Cognitive Neuroscience \n BA in Music Performance \n
-        Minor in Chemistry
+        Minor in Chemistry \n
       institution: University of North Carolina at Chapel Hill
       year: May 2017